- Why do we need to know about the favourite – longshot bias?

 As you can see, the value you get over time from longshots is less than it should be – and not purely because of the overall market percentage.
 The favourite-longshot bias shows that bookmakers don’t apply market percentage evenly across the outcomes, so you can’t expect the total market percentage to tell you exactly how much you’re going to lose – it depends on who you’re backing in the match, or race.

-It’s another factor that you have to overcome as a punter, on top of the total market percentage that we spoke about yesterday.
+It’s another factor that you have to overcome as a punter, on top of the total market percentage that bookies add on.

 Therefore… unfortunately… overcoming market percentage isn’t the only hurdle you face as a punter.